After marathon bail hearings, Hong Kong pro-democracy activists find themselves back in detention

 Defendants, who were first arrested in January and released shortly after, were asked to report to the police on Sunday, weeks earlier than scheduled.
 Prosecutors meanwhile say need three months more to ready their case for trial.

-Since the start of the bail hearings on Monday, thousands of supporters have turned up to the West Kowloon court in solidarity.
+Since the start of the bail hearings on Monday, hundreds of supporters have turned up to the West Kowloon court in solidarity.
 People handed out free drinks outside the courts, held banners that read “free all political prisoners” and broke into protest chants.
 Family members meanwhile watched the proceedings from a separate courtroom, unable to see their loved ones.

 “It’s bizarre that I can only see if my child is doing well or not from the screen,” a mother of a defendant, who declined to be named citing security concerns.
 She has not slept for days, she said, and did not have any appetite for dinner before the announcement of the bail decision.